yuwvandy/GNN-SSL-chapter/README.md

 ## Reference

 ## Acknowledge
 Most of resources in this collection are partially maintained by [**awesome-self-supervised-gnn**](https://github.com/ChandlerBang/awesome-self-supervised-gnn).
-We sincerely thank our collaborator Wei from Michigen State University who provided insight and expertise that greatly assisted the research.
-For the latest work on Self-supervised learning on Graph Neural Networks, please also refer to [**awesome-self-supervised-gnn**](https://github.com/ChandlerBang/awesome-self-supervised-gnn).
+Please also refer to [**awesome-self-supervised-gnn**](https://github.com/ChandlerBang/awesome-self-supervised-gnn) for the most update-to-date